 Zoos often cannot meet even the most basic needs of animals, particularly exotic wildlife.
 Some are simply ‘displayed’ in barren cages, their captivity funded by unwitting tourists who pay to see ‘wild animals’.
 Avoid going to marine parks that display dolphins and/or whales — as the needs of these animals simply cannot be met in captivity, and they suffer greatly for the sake of ‘entertainment’.
 Check out these amazing places to see animals in the wild instead.

 2. Ride bikes — not elephants!

 There is often hidden cruelty behind elephant rides.
 These lucrative businesses can subject sensitive and intelligent animals to cruel training practices, long working hours, confinement, chains and stress.
-Because of animal welfare concerns, STA Travel, Intrepid Travel, and most recently Tempo Holidays have all ceased tours involving elephant rides.
+Because of animal welfare concerns, leading travel groups like Intrepid Travel, and have ceased tours involving elephant rides.
 Why not contact your local travel company and ask them to do the same?

 3. Don’t pay for photos with wild animals

 Paying a few dollars for a cuddle and a photo with that baby tiger or monkey may prove difficult to resist — but often, animals used for these purposes are taken from the wild, and their mothers killed.
 Wild animals aren’t born to perform or to pose for photos — and can be chained up when not ‘working’, have their teeth removed, be drugged, and trained cruelly to make them compliant.
 These ‘picture perfect’ animals can lead far from perfect lives.